 Convenience is king.
 You can shop for CBD online anywhere, anytime.
 Which other stores would allow you to purchase at 1 am in your pajamas?

 Comparing products is quick and easy.
 There are hundreds of CBD products available on the market.
 It can be difficult to access valuable information about the company when a line is building up behind you.

 If you would prefer to shop for CBD from a local store, Maine is a great place to be.
 Your favorite CBD products can be found easily across the state.

 Keep an eye out for recreational dispensaries opening up in Maine.
 Dispensaries are excellent resources for knowledgeable staff and high-quality products.

-Maine has been one of the United States’ leaders when it comes to marijuana laws.
 Currently, marijuana is legal for both medicinal and recreational use in Maine.
+The state has been one of the United States’ leaders when it comes to marijuana laws.

 In 1976, Maine became the third state (behind Oregon and Alaska) to decriminalize marijuana.
 Under these new laws, offenders would receive a fine rather than jail time for possession of a small amount of weed.